tairaeli/cmse202_honors_project/README.md

 test_system.plot(xlim,ylim,zlim, tf, dt)
 ```

-Again, to see these animations, they must be run within the Jupyter notebooks located within this repository
+Again, to see these animations, they must be run within the Jupyter notebooks located within this repository, specifically, within the Writeup folder